unbit/spockfs/README.md

 ./spockfs https://foo:bar@example.com/mydisk /mnt/foobar
 ```

 The client supports interruptions (you can interrupt stuck filesystem requests in the middle), dns caching (every result is cached for 60 seconds) and is fully thread-safe.
 Every operation has a 30 seconds timeout, after which EIO is returned.
-High-availability is easy affordable as every operation is stateless, and in case of a malfunctioning server the filesystem will return back to full operation mode as soon as the server is back (in the mean time EIO is returned).
+High-availability is easy affordable as every operation is stateless, and in case of a malfunctioning server the filesystem will return back to fully operational mode as soon as the server is back (in the mean time EIO is returned).
 The default 60 seconds TTL for dns cache allows easy 'failover' of nodes.

 The reference server implementation (uWSGI plugin)